MicrosoftDocs/azure-docs/articles/time-series-insights/tutorial-create-tsi-sample-spa.md

 ## Register the application with Azure AD

 Before building the application, you need to register it with Azure AD.
-Registration serves as the identity configuration for an application, enabling it to use Azure AD's OAuth support for single sign-on.
-OAuth requires SPA applications to use the "implicit" authorization grant, so you also use the manifest editor to update the corresponding property.
+Registration provides the identity configuration for an application, allowing it to use OAuth support for single sign-on.
+OAuth requires SPAs to use the "implicit" authorization grant, which you'll update in the application manifest.
 An application manifest is a JSON representation of the application's identity configuration.

 1. Sign in to the [Azure portal](https://portal.azure.com) using your Azure subscription account.
 2. Select the **Azure Active Directory** resource in the left pane, then **App registrations**, then **+ New application registration**: